mia-platform/documentation/docs/dev_portal/authentication_configuration.md

 The first thing you want to do is to enable authentication on the Dev Portal entrypoints you want to protect.
 This step will inform the [Api Gateway](../runtime_suite/api-gateway/overview.md) to redirect any request to an authentication process.

-Move to the design section of the console, go to the endpoints page, and select a Dev Portal entrypoint you want to protect.
+Move to the design area of the console, go to the endpoints page, and select a Dev Portal entrypoint you want to protect.
 By default, the main entrypoint selected when creating a new Dev Portal Application will be the `/` endpoint.

 Move to the **Security Management** card and check the `Authentication Required` checkbox.